bartvbl/itslearning-dumper/README.md

 # It's Learning Complete Backup Tool

+-- The NTNU It's Learning site has now shut down.
+If you need a head start to dump the It's Learning site for your institution, I recommend you fork this project to get a head start --

 This script was written to export data from the course management system "It's Learning", as no proper method has been supplied for this previously.

 I'm writing and supporting this program in my spare time.
 NTNU does not officially support or authorise this project.